Tasoulla Hadjiyanni

 Interior Design

-As founder of Culturally Enriched Communities, I advocate for built environments in communities where everyone can thrive.
+As founder of Culturally Enriched Communities and Design Against Trafficking, I advocate for built environments in communities where everyone can thrive.
 Eliminating health, income, and educational disparities is a slow process, one that demands targeted interventions in teaching, research, design, and policy along with personal and collective introspections as to who we want to become.

 Credentials